Leo Young (runner)

-Emilio "Leo" Martin Young (born February 28, 2005) is an American long-distance runner.
+Emilio Martin Young (born February 28, 2005) is an American long-distance runner.
 Competing as part of the junior team, he won a bronze medal at the 2023 World Athletics Cross Country Championships.

 He is the twin brother of Lex Young and younger brother of Nico Young, who competed at Northern Arizona University and is an Olympian in the 10,000 meters.
 Young attended Newbury Park High School in California, and matriculated to Stanford University.

 Running career

 2019

 At the Nike Cross Nationals in Portland, Oregon, Young was the lone freshman on the champion Newbury Park team, led by his brother Nico.

 2021

 At the Woodbridge Invitational, Young improved upon his brother Nico's course record, running 13:38.1, considered a high school national record for 3 miles.

 At the Garmin RunningLane Cross Country Championships in Huntsville, Alabama, the top three athletes from Newbury Park all broke Dathan Ritzenhein's cross country 5 kilometer high school national record of 14:10 set in 2000.
 In this race, Colin Sahlman won in 14:03.29, Leo finished second in 14:05.07, and his twin brother Lex finished third at 14:05.49.
 It has been called the greatest high school cross country team in history.